 We will consider non-citizens who possess strong English language skills as well as all appropriate US government work authorizations from an accredited work abroad program.

-Wranglers, naturalist, and children’s counselor positions are required to have Adult & Infant CPR and First Aid certification completed when they arrive for work.
+Wranglers, naturalist, and kids' counselor positions are required to have Adult & Infant CPR and First Aid certification completed when they arrive for work.
 The credentials must not expire until after your last planned day of work.

 We have simple bunkhouse style accommodations.
 Bathrooms and showers are in our nearby lodge.
-You will have as many as five roommates.
+You will have as many as four roommates.
 Crew are expected to keep their living area picked up and clean.
 Employees are not allowed to have overnight guests stay in the employee housing.
 No pets are allowed.
 Bed linens, pillows, and towels are provided.
 Washers and dryers are shared by housekeeping, guests, and staff.
 Hours of operation will be posted.

 The ambiance at the Laramie River Ranch is western.
 We expect our employees to come prepared to dress in that style and maintain a neat and clean appearance at all times.
 Tee shirts, shorts, and baseball caps are not allowed.
 Kitchen staff may wear professional kitchen clothing.
 Aprons must be removed before leaving the kitchen and interacting with guests.
 Employees wear Oxford or western style shirts that button down the front, preferably long-sleeved.
 All shirts must be in good condition, be long enough to be tucked in, be worn tucked in, and must be clean, ironed and neat.
 Western style jeans are appropriate attire and are required when riding.
 Jeans that are overly baggy, bell-bottomed, tattered or torn will not be allowed.
 Allowable footwear includes riding boots, hiking boots, and sneakers in good condition, no open toed shoes.
 Boots with a heel and smooth sole are required for riding.
 Employees with long hair must keep it restrained while on duty so that it does not fall forward.
 Those arriving with extreme hair color and/or style will be asked to make modifications.
 Jewelry, perfume and make-up worn on duty must be conservative.
 Male employees are expected to be shaven when arriving to work each day.
 A beard or mustache must be neatly trimmed and if you have not arrived with one, you will not grow one during the season.
 Employees will be expected to follow this dress code any time they are in the presence of guests whether or not they are on the clock.

 After a hard day of work, you’ll find yourself hanging out with the rest of the crew.
 Past crews have played volleyball, softball, and hiked or fished.
 Some set up regular card games, Pictionary competitions, and other board game tournaments.
-Some read.
 There are opportunities to attend Laramie Jubilee Days rodeo events, Cheyenne Frontier Days rodeos and concerts by top performers, and to white water river raft.

 Our postal delivery takes place only on Mondays, Wednesdays, and Fridays.
 Employees pick up mail from the ranch store after work or while on break.